mabuhay (interjection)§

 A frenzied emotional state that affects a large number of people at the same time.
 (CDC)

 The spontaneous outbreak of atypical thoughts, feelings, or actions in a group or social aggregate.
 Manifestations may include psychogenic illness, collective hallucinations, and bizarre actions.
 Also called group hysteria; epidemic hysteria; collective hysteria.
-(American Psychological Association)
+(APA)

 Contagious Nature: The behavior or symptoms spread quickly from person to person, often through observation or social influence.